 Another fantastic cloud IDE is CSS Deck which has more of a focus on HTML/CSS solutions.
 But the site is still chock-full of amazing codes for creating custom tab bars, dropdown menus, buttons, hover effects… anything you can possibly imagine.

 A great way to speed up your development process would be to start building a snippets library.
 Most code editing programs have a snippets folder where you can create sub-folders to organize various snippets(CSS, JS, full solutions, etc).
-Try to keep only relevant solutions which you’ll actually use for project work.
+Try to keep only relevant solutions that you’ll actually use for project work.
 These can help to jump-start new projects and provide relief from hard-coding everything yourself.

 Preprocessors are tools that compile alternative code languages.
 These are often used in software development but have found their way into some languages on the web.